The Yoga Institute Recommends – Summer 2025

 Yes, we humans will often choose victimhood or sustained outrage over peace of mind because we have not yet learnt the skill of letting go, and we don’t know who we are without our anger and resentment.
 Shedding our resentment can provoke an identity crisis, and withdrawal symptoms from the constant stream of adrenaline and cortisol your thoughts have been feeding it.

 Choosing discontent – perhaps even anger, bitterness or powerlessness – over peace of mind and way forward, is a form of self-sabotage.
-Yogis will observe here the delicate interplay of attachment and letting go.

 But in order to be able to keep predicting our future, we must keep that self-righteousness or anger fresh and alive, by re-telling ourselves the stories.
 We even plant the stories in our children, robbing them of their inborne peaceful state, to ensure they carry the outrage too, such is our attachment to feeling ‘right’.

+Feeling anger, resentment, outrage, self-righteous and so on, creates chemicals in our bodies in the way of hormones, such as adrenaline and cortisol.
 By revisiting the stories of the past that we have come to so strongly link to our sense of identity, our brain may know we are visiting the past, our bodies do not; they become awash with the same hormone chemicals as the original incident, straining our bodies’ vital functions as it diverts energy to the ‘threat’ and impairing our physical and mental health.

 When self-expression becomes a state of striving and forcing, just like in our asana practice, we can learn to ease back into a balance of effort and ease.
 Just as trying to force our bodies into poses they are not ready for or are not right for us, will not succeed in actually getting our bodies into those poses, forcing our point of view on others (the least charismatic or influential way of being) will not succeed in getting them across to our way of thinking.
 But both will result in dissatisfaction or pain.